 Competency Description of specific Learning Transfer Impact domains competencies within the domain Changes in skills, attitudes and behaviors that happen during a learning event and are assessed following the training (achievement-based objectives) Examples of specific, expected actions that will be practiced with farming households and value chain actors.
 These transfer points form the basis for supportive supervision.
 Longer-term or ultimate changes that will occur within the organization or community as a result of practicing this competency.
 I Critical Compete encies for Adult Learning Respect Demonstrates respect in locally- appropriate ways in all interactions Define what respect looks like and practice specific actions with men and women.
-Commit to at least two specific actions to be mindful of in interactions with stakeholders over the coming month. - When implemented, these principles will change how members of the institution interact with each other.
+Commit to at least two specific actions to be mindful of in interactions with stakeholders over the coming month.
 Affirmation Provides frequent and substantive praise in all interactions Explain the importance of receiving affirmation in work and life.
 Keep note of using substantive affirmation and the results.
-Share results with colleagues. - They will create mutual accountability among extension agents and establish them as co- Dialogue (Questioning and Listening) Practices dialogue by focusing on asking open questions and actively listening Distinguish open and closed questions and practice the former.
-Identify elements of active listening and use them.
-Commit to learning something new from each community by practicing open questioning and listening.
-Discuss with colleagues what it means to be a learner with community members. learners with community members. - This shift in power will lead to more honesty about community needs and help agents identify vulnerabilities within the community.
+Share results with colleagues.
+Dialogue (Questioning and Listening) Practices dialogue by focusing on asking open questions and actively listening Distinguish open and closed questions and practice the former.
+Identify elements of active Commit to learning something new from each community by practicing open questioning and listening. listening and use them.
+Discuss with colleagues what it means to be a learner with community members.
 Relevance (Engagement and Immediacy) Connects content to be shared to community members' experiences and needs Describe a personal learning that was relevant and examined what made it so.
 Decide on concrete actions to connect key content to people's personal needs.
-Facilitate a community discussion connecting a key piece of content to an expressed community need in a way that included broad community participation. - They will contribute to gender sensitive programming by demonstrating a commitment to honoring all members of the community.
+Facilitate a community discussion connecting a key piece of content to an expressed community need in a way that included broad community participation.